druce/druce.github.io/_posts/2024-07-28-levels-to-this-game.md

 - Develop your own [custom GPT](https://help.openai.com/en/articles/8554397-creating-a-gpt), with a single prompt and some data.
 Upload a document or knowledge base and set up your own retrieval-augmented generation to make a question-answering chatbot and talk to your knowledge base.
 - Develop an app that applies a prompt using a template using Jupyter or a Python script.
 For instance, here I ask ChatGPT to [copy-edit a blog post](https://github.com/druce/AInewsbot/blob/main/CopyEdit.ipynb) and show markup of the before and after.
 - Use [LangChain](https://python.langchain.com/v0.1/docs/use_cases/) for different workflows.
 Try different LLM models like Google Gemini and Claude Sonnet through the API.
-- Create a one-turn agent that [uses tools](https://python.langchain.com/v0.1/docs/use_cases/tool_use/), picks the right tool and applies it, or have an agent write some SQL or Python code and run it (use caution).
+- Create a one-turn agent that [uses tools](https://python.langchain.com/v0.1/docs/use_cases/tool_use/), picks the right tool and applies it, or have an agent write some SQL or Python code and run it, cautiously.
 - If you've been using an app for a while to perform sentiment analysis or other classification, and you have some good data, you can [fine-tune a model](https://platform.openai.com/docs/guides/fine-tuning) on that data for better performance.
 - Try local models with tools like [Ollama](https://ollama.com/) or [LM Studio](https://lmstudio.ai/), if you have a recent Nvidia GPU, Apple Silicon, and plenty of VRAM.